Refinery29: Workplace culture and pay disparity

 In early June 2020, women of color and black employees and freelancers took to social media to tell stories of discrimination while working for Refinery29.
 A writer for the company wrote on Twitter of "a toxic company culture" and pay disparity [between people of color and white employees].

 On June 10, 2020, co-founders and CEOs Justin Stefano and Philippe von Borries released a letter addressing the controversy, which read, in part: "After having read these accounts, we recognize how our privilege as two white male CEOs created blinders that kept us from seeing the struggles, exclusion, and aggressions that you felt at R29.
 This is an earthquake of a wake-up call."

-Co-founder Christene Barberich stepped aside as Global Editor-in-Chief, but remained as an employee to Refinery29 until November 2020.
+Co-founder Christene Barberich stepped aside as Global Editor-in-Chief, but remained an employee of Refinery29 until November 2020.
 In Barberich's Instagram announcement post she wrote, "I’ve read and taken in the raw and personal accounts of Black women and women of color regarding their experiences inside our company at Refinery29 and what’s clear from these experiences, is that R29 has to change.
 We have to do better, and that starts with making room.
 And, so I will be stepping aside in my role at R29 to help diversify our leadership in editorial and ensure this brand and the people it touches can spark a new defining chapter."
 On June 11, 2020, author and former Refinery29 employee Sesali Bowen called Barberich a "sacrificial lamb" on Twitter.
 Barberich also faced criticism after a former employee recalled in 2020 that Barberich once cried in a team meeting after being told she seemed "squeamish" when discussing race.
 It was stated Barberich had decided to go home earlier that day due to the confrontation.